Chacha Vidhayak Hain Humare

-Chacha Vidhayak Hain Humare is an Indian comedy streaming television series created by Zakir Khan, produced by OML Production and starring Zakir Khan, Alka Amin and Zakir Hussain.
-It is an Amazon Prime exclusive series and premiered on 18 May 2018.
-The Second season of the show is released on 26 March 2021.
+Chacha Vidhayak Hain Humare is an Indian comedy television series created by Zakir Khan, produced by OML Production and starring Zakir Khan, Alka Amin and Zakir Hussain.
+The series premiered on Amazon Prime Video on 18 May 2018.
+A second season was released on 26 March 2021 while a third season premiered on 25 April 2024.

 Plot

 Season 1

-Story of the series revolves around Ronny (Zakir Khan), a young lad whose life is not driven by big ambitions.
+Story of the series revolves around Ronny, a young lad whose life is not driven by big ambitions.
 All he wants is a comfortable life where he can boast about himself using convenient lies.
 He's the boss of his cocoon where his followers take his word for the ultimate truth, all because he pretends that his Uncle is an MLA.

 Season 2

 As Ronny's dream of becoming a politician starts to materialize, a tough opponent Vicky enters his life who disrupts his political ambition and personal relationships.

+Season 3

+Ronny decides to drop the idea of politics altogether but things get complicated.
+He can't seem to catch a break with problems as the marriage is nearing.
+Will he finally give up this time or emerge as the best politician and husband in this turmoil?